Outlander fans can finally look forward to season six!

-And during another appearance on This Morning in early November Heughan gave another update, revealing that things were moving along nicely.
+And during another appearance on This Morning in early November Heughan gave a further update, revealing that things were moving along nicely.

 “We have been delayed; we were supposed to start shooting by May,” he said.
 “But we are gearing up.
 We’ve had fittings, we’ve got scripts, we are getting there.
 It’s just such an epic show it’s taking a while to get there, but we will be back for season six.”

-Fans will have to buckle up for another Droughtlander… but in the meantime, US viewers can watch previous seasons on Starz, and UK viewers on Amazon Prime.
+Fans may have to ride out the rest of the Droughtlander… but in the meantime, US viewers can watch previous seasons on Starz, and UK viewers on Amazon Prime.

 Outlander season 5 ending explained

 *Warning: spoilers ahead for Outlander season five episode 12*

 Season five was as action-packed and nail-biting as ever, with near-death experiences for both Roger (by hanging) and Jamie (snake-bite); a desperately sad farewell to Murtagh; and Brianna dealing out justice to her rapist Stephen Bonnet, whom she shot out of mercy knowing that drowning (his death sentence) was his greatest fear.

 Roger, Brianna and Jemmy also failed to return to the future through the stones, landing back where they started in 18th century America – before realising that ‘home’ meant their family around them at Fraser’s Ridge.

 However, the most dramatic and also controversial storyline was reserved for the end of the season, which saw Claire brutally gang-raped by Brownsville resident Lionel Brown and his men.